Aarya-Berde/Employee-Compensation-Demographics-Analysis/README.md

 * Working hours + Overtime Pay vs Salary: `heatmap`
 * Bonus + Allowances vs Package: `correlation heatmap`

+### **Steps to Upload via Colab Sidebar**

+* Open your Colab notebook.

+* On the right-hand side, click the folder icon to open the Files pane.

+* Click the Upload button (a file icon with an upward arrow).

+* Select your CSV file (employees.csv) from your computer.

+* After uploading, Colab will store the file in /content/ by default.
+You’ll see it listed in the Files pane.

 ## **1. Libraries & Dataset Loading**